 So, the moment you catch yourself wistfully staring out a frosted window and wondering how to stay close to your partner during the holidays, that's when you'll want to throw yourself into other activities.
 Busy yourself by baking cookies, ice skating with your siblings, decorating your apartment — whatever might take your mind off your loneliness.
 And, of course, make it a point to keep in touch with your significant other as much as possible, even though they're far away.

 How To Feel Closer To Your Partner During The Holidays

-It might be weird in the moment, but it can help to embrace other aspects of the holiday, like seeing friends and visiting family, while also doing little things to stay close.
-And the best place to start is with communication.
-"Have a regular time to check in, whether that’s a call before bedtime, or first thing in the morning," Haley Neidich, LCSW, a licensed psychotherapist, tells Bustle.
-"That way you can still ask each other about your day, and feel like you’re part of one another’s experiences."
+The best place to start is by establishing a few "rules" before the season begins, so you can both look forward to a comforting level of structure. "[Choose] a regular time to check in, whether it's a call before bed, or first thing in the morning," Haley Neidich, LCSW, a licensed psychotherapist, tells Bustle.
+"That way you can ask each other about your day, and feel like you’re part of one another’s experiences."

-And then, of course, are the presents.
-Even if you can't open them together, Bennett says, you can still take the time to exchange a little somethin'.
-Have a gift mailed to their house, or send them home with one when you part ways, and it'll serve as a nice reminder of your relationship.
+And then, of course, you can exchange presents with your partner.
+Even though you can't open them together, Bennett says exchanging a little somethin' will help you feel closer.
+Plan ahead and have a gift mailed to your partner's house, or send them home with one and ask that they wait until the holidays to open it.
+It'll serve as a nice reminder of your relationship.

-If you're on a budget, writing notes is also sweet.
-You could even write one for every day you'll be apart, if you're feeling creative and/or energetic.
+If you're on a budget, hand-written notes are also sweet.
+You could even write one for every day you'll be apart, if you're feeling particularly creative and/or energetic.
 "It's easy to get busy while at home, especially during the holidays, and these letters or gifts can show your partner that you are still important to them while you are away," Rachel Elder, LMHC, a licensed mental health counselor, tells Bustle.

 Haley Neidich, LCSW, licensed psychotherapist